Small business owners urge people to shop local this holiday season

 ALBANY, N.Y.
-(NEWS 10)—-Black Friday is only a few days away.
-While the pandemic has been hard on everyone, it’s been tough for small businesses.
+(NEWS10) — Black Friday is only a few days away.
+The pandemic has been hard on everyone, and it’s also been tough for small businesses.

 Danny Killion owns Weathered Wood in Troy.
 He handcrafts and sells home and wedding decor out of driftwood that washes ashore from local rivers.
 Like many small business owners, he said the pandemic hasn’t been easy, but he’s doing his best to stay afloat financially.